Key Stage 3

 Teachers assess the pupils during each activity block.
 The pupils are informed of the level criteria used to assess them and are made aware of their individual level - this will be recorded in their planner.
 Pupils can use the displayed levels criteria to determine areas of improvement allowing them to progress through the levels in a particular activity.
 Levels start from 3 and finish at 8 with each level having sub-levels.
 For example; 3.9 is the top of level 3, 3.5 is in the middle with 3.1 being the lowest level 3 score.
 It is hoped that each pupil should make about 0.7 level of progress during each academic year.
 This assessment procedure is currently under review and may be subject to change.

 GCSE - assessment of examination subjects differs slightly in that A-F grades will be given for overall performance.
 Pupils are assessed in four practical activities (50%), one of these can be coaching or officiating.
 There will also be a coursework component (10%) and an examination (40%).

-AS Level - students will take an examination (60%), undertake one oral piece of coursework (10%) and are assessed in two practical activities - one should be coaching/officiating (30%).
+A2 Level - students will take an examination (70%), undertake one oral piece of coursework (15%) and are assessed in one practical activity - could be coaching (15%).